ReVEL: Multi-Turn Reflective LLM-Guided Heuristic Evolution via Structured Performance Feedback: Preliminary

 \textbf{Limitations of Pairwise Comparison (DPO):} Direct Preference Optimization (DPO)~\cite{rafailov2023direct} aligns models by maximizing the likelihood margin between a winning sample $y_w$ and a losing sample $y_l$.
 While effective for general alignment, this pairwise paradigm is suboptimal for evolutionary search.
 Evaluating a population of size $N$ via pairwise comparisons restricts the model's view to local differences, ignoring the global context of how a solution stands against the entire population distribution.

-\textbf{The Group-wise Shift (GRPO):} Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmathpushinglimitsmathematical} addresses this by introducing a \textit{group-wise} perspective.
+\textbf{The group-aware Shift (GRPO):} Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmathpushinglimitsmathematical} addresses this by introducing a \textit{group-aware} perspective.
 Instead of isolating pairs, GRPO evaluates a candidate $o_i$ relative to a group of outputs $\{o_1, \dots, o_G\}$ generated from the same prompt, using the group mean as a dynamic baseline:

 \textbf{Adoption in Our Approach:} Inspired by this specific advancement, we adopt the \textit{grouping mechanism} of GRPO as the core principle for our reflection module.
 We hypothesize that for an LLM to effectively critique and improve heuristics, it must analyze solutions not in isolation or pairs, but as a cluster.
-By referencing the statistical properties of the group (as proposed in GRPO), our system can identify relative outliers and extract more robust insights for the next evolutionary step.